15 Important eCommerce Metrics Every Business Owner Should Track in 2024

 So, do you want to start an eCommerce business online, a subscription box business, or grow your blog traffic?
 Regardless of the type of eCommerce business model, we are here to guide you.

-In this article, we will give you a comprehensive guide on 15 important eCommerce metrics you should measure for the success of your online store, the difference between a Metric and KPI, and the importance of using metrics in your eCommerce store,
+In this article, we will give you a comprehensive guide on 15 important eCommerce metrics to track, the difference between a Metric and KPI, and the importance of using metrics in your eCommerce store,

 You may be wondering what metric means.
 Let’s break it down.